City of London Police

-The City of London Police is the territorial police force responsible for law enforcement within the City of London, including the Middle and Inner Temples.
+The City of London Police is the territorial police force responsible for law enforcement within the City of London, England, including the Middle and Inner Temples.

 The force responsible for law enforcement within the remainder of the London region, outside the city, is the much larger Metropolitan Police, a separate organisation.
 The City of London, which is now primarily a financial business district with a small resident population but a large commuting workforce, is the historic core of London, and has an administrative history distinct from that of the rest of the metropolis, of which its separate police force is one manifestation.

-The City of London area has a resident population of around 8,700, however there is also a daily influx of approximately 513,000 commuters into the city, along with thousands of tourists.
+The City of London area has a resident population of around 8,700; however, there is also a daily influx of approximately 513,000 commuters into the city, along with thousands of tourists.

 The police authority is the Common Council of the City and, unlike other territorial forces in England and Wales, there is not a police and crime commissioner replacing that police authority by way of the Police Reform and Social Responsibility Act 2011, but like a police and crime commissioner, the Common Council is elected.

 As of 2021, the force had a workforce of 1,355 including 861 full-time police officers and 494 support staff.
 The force is also supported by much smaller numbers of special constables, police community support officers, and designated officers.
-The headquarters is located at the Guildhall and there is an additional station at Bishopsgate.
+The headquarters is temporarily located at the Guildhall (which also housed it from 1832 to 1840) and there is an additional station at Bishopsgate, with former stations including Moor Lane (destroyed in the Blitz on 29 December 1940), Cloak Lane (closed 1965), and Wood Street (closed 2020).

 The City of London Police is the smallest territorial police force in England and Wales, both in terms of geographic area and head-count.
-The current commissioner (equivalent to the chief constable in non-London forces), appointed in 2022, is Angela McLaren.
+The current commissioner (equivalent to the chief constable in non-London forces), is Peter O'Doherty, who was appointed in a temporary capacity in October 2023, and is set to become permanent commissioner in 2024, subject to royal assent.

 History

+To 1850

 Traditionally the responsibility for policing in the city had been divided between day and night City Watch, primarily under the two sheriffs.
 Their responsibilities were shared with the aldermen's officers – the ward beadles – who are now purely ceremonial.
 It was these officers' responsibility for ensuring that the Night Watch was maintained.
 Policing during the day eventually came under the City Patrol, which evolved into the City Day Police, which was modelled on the Metropolitan Police.
 The London City Police was officially formed in 1832, before becoming the City of London Police with the passing of the City of London Police Act 1839, which gave statutory approval to the force as an independent police body and headed off attempts made to merge it with the Metropolitan Police.

-In 1840, the City of London Police moved its headquarters from the corporation's Guildhall to 26 Old Jewry, where it remained until it was relocated to Wood Street in 2001.
-The force's current headquarters is at the Guildhall.
-Former stations include Moor Lane (destroyed in the Blitz on 29 December 1940) and Cloak Lane (closed 1965).
+It moved its headquarters from the corporation's Guildhall to 26 Old Jewry in 1840.